-- View information on brand-name or generic drugs for each payer type—Commercial, MaineCare, Medicare Advantage or for a combined view of all payer types select Overall.
+- View information on brand-name or generic drugs for each payer type—Commercial, Medicaid, Medicare Advantage or for a combined view of all payer types select Overall.

 - Hover over the column names for definitions and over the numbers in the report for additional details on each drug.

-Overall, the number of prescriptions increased in the new reporting period (by 1.76%) while the number of individuals with prescriptions decreased (by 12.9%), and the cost of those prescriptions increased (by 10.9%).
-The cost per prescription increased from $139 to $151 (8.6%) and the cost per prescription user increased from $1,964 to $2,500 (27.3%).
+Overall, the number of prescriptions increased in the new reporting period by 1.8% while the cost of prescriptions increased by 11.1%.
+The cost per prescription increased from $151 to $165 (9.3%).
 For the costliest drugs, there are 6 new drugs that make the Top 25 list (24%).
-Of the most utilized drugs, there are 11 new drugs that make the Top 25 list (44%).
-Of the drugs with the highest year over year increases, there are 16 new drugs that make the Top 25 list (64%).
+Of the most utilized drugs, there are 5 new drugs that make the Top 25 list (20%).
+Of the drugs with the highest year over year increases, there are 12 new drugs that make the Top 25 list (48%).